-Fayez Sarofim & Co.'s investment philosophy remains steadfast during periods of heightened uncertainty.
+Fayez Sarofim & Co. investment philosophy remains steadfast during periods of heightened uncertainty.
 While we expect volatility to continue as markets await further clarity on the potential impacts of tariffs and the direction of monetary and fiscal policies, we have conviction in the long-term strength of the capital markets.
-We believe that our portfolio companies, which we believe are comprised of global industry leaders, are well-equipped to navigate near-term market challenges.
+We believe that our portfolio companies, which are comprised of what we consider to be global industry leaders, are well-equipped to navigate near-term market challenges.

-Top 10 Holdings (6/30/25)
+Top 10 Equity Holdings (6/30/25)

 Microsoft 8.00%

+NVIDIA 8.00%

-Amazon.com 5.75%
+Amazon.com.
+5.75%

-Nvidia 5.50%

 Apple 5.00%

-Alphabet 4.50%

-ASML Holding ADR 3.50%

-LVMH Moet Hennessy Louis Vuitton ADR 3.50%

-Meta Platforms 3.50%
+Meta Platforms 4.50%

+Alphabet 4.00%

 Visa 3.50%

-BAE Systems ADR 3.00%
+Intuit 3.00%

+BlackRock 2.50%

+Intuitive Surgical 2.50%

-Source: Fayez Sarofim & Co.
+\Source: Fayez Sarofim & Co.
 Top 10 equity weights are based on a representative model account, exclusive of cash.
 Individual accounts may vary.
 There is no assurance that the securities will remain in the portfolio or that other securities have not been purchased.